Leamside line: Proposed re-opening, upgrade and development

 Since the line's closure in the early 1990s, a number of proposals to re-open the Leamside Line have been put forward, including plans by AECOM, ATOC, Durham County Council, Railtrack and Tyne and Wear PTE.
 The line has been considered for a number of potential uses, including a regional suburban rail service linking Tyneside and Teesside, a diversionary freight route for the East Coast Main Line, and an extension to the Tyne and Wear Metro network.

 Part of the Durham to Sunderland Line, which diverged from the Leamside Line to the south-east of the Victoria Viaduct, re-opened in March 2002, following the Tyne and Wear Metro's extension to Wearside.
 The line terminates at South Hylton, around 3 mi from the former junction with the Leamside Line.
 In early 2020, discussions between councils began, looking into the potential extension of the Tyne and Wear Metro network to the International Advanced Manufacturing Park in Washington, using the former alignment of the Leamside Line.

 In March 2020, a bid was made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the line.
 This bid was unsuccessful.

 From being elected in 2019 the North of Tyne Mayor, Jamie Driscoll, campaigned for the reopening of the line.

 At the Conservative Party conference in 2023, The Party announced plans to re-open the line as part of its "Network North" programme.
 However, the following day the Government backtracked and said they were only "looking into it".

 In July 2024 North East mayor Kim McGuinness announced that around £8 million would be spent planning to bring part of the line back into use as part of the Tyne and Wear Metro to Washington.
 The plan would expand the Metro network from its current endpoint in South Hylton through to Washington, the fourth biggest town in the UK without a railway station, then onto Follingsby and rejoin at Pelaw, at an estimated cost of £745 million.

 In June 2025, the North East Combined Authority (NECA) confirmed that it had secured £1.85 billion from the government for investment in public transport, with £900m allocated towards building and opening the Tyne & Wear Metro extension to Washington by 2033.

+In January 2026 Heidi Alexander confirmed that the business case for the reopening of the Leamside line would be developed alongside the Northern Powerhouse Rail project.